jeffersonmmorais/microblog/README.md

 # microblog
-microblog for test flask framework
+microblog for test and learning of flask framework